Appointments, Emergencies, Community Service

 When we are not available, we recommend The Veterinary Emergency Group, located at 201 Tarrytown Road (Rte.
 119) , in White Plains.
 The facility is located across from the Greenburgh Police Station.
 They are an emergency facility, trained to diagnose, treat, and stabilize your pet.
 Their phone number is 914-949-8779.

 We are proud to provide veterinary care to the Canine Units serving the Greenburgh, Eastchester, and Pleasantville Police Departments and the Greenburgh Fire Department at no charge.
-We also provide free medical care for the animals at the Greenburgh Nature Center, treat avian wildlife, and work closely with area shelters and rescue groups, providing medical care at much reduced costs.
+We also provide free medical care for the animals at the Greenburgh Nature Center, and work closely with area shelters and rescue groups, providing medical care at much reduced costs.

 We also enjoy sharing our love for pets, while teaching about pet care, with school age children, and participate in Career Day events, as well as hosting tours in our hospital forScout groups and school children.
 Here, Dr. Cheryl Gross is promoting pet care with visiting school children.